rtulke/rp/README.md

 ## Installation MacOS

-Mac OS X uses the BSD grep or egrep which is not 100% compatible with Linux grep/egrep.
+Mac OS X uses BSD grep or egrep, which are not 100% compatible with Linux grep/egrep.
+Most functions should work.
+If you encounter any problems, please create an issue.

 ## Quick Start